-- basefile (str) The basefile for the document containing the RDF statements. - removesubjects (bool) Whether to remove all identified subjects from the triplestore beforehand (to clear the previous version of this basefile's metadata).
-FIXME: not yet used relate_dependencies (basefile, repos=[])
+Parameters basefile (str) - The basefile for the document containing the RDF statements.

+relate_dependencies (basefile, repos=[])

 For each document that the basefile document refers to, attempt to find this document in the current or any other docrepo, and add the parsed document path to that documents dependency file.